Vegan For Life

 seeds, & grains5

 Various studies have tested the foods in Table 1 for B12 analogues and found none.
-To my knowledge, other than in Mozafar's studies (below) in which B12 and cow dung were carefully added to the soil of potted plants, no published study has shown any B12 analogues in any of these foods.
+To my knowledge, other than in studies (described below) in which B12 or cow manure were carefully added to the growing medium of plants, no published study has shown any B12 analogues in any of these foods.

 |Table 2.
 B12 Analogue Content (µg/30 g) of Various Foods|